paulmthompson/WhiskerTracking.jl/docs/Whisker_Tracking.rst

 #.
 Click the "Initialize" button (the jupyter notebook will have some output)
 #.
 Check the "with pole button"
 #.
 Click the "export" button
+#.
+The data folder should be created in the ~/Documents/Analysis_Scripts folder in a new folder with the date
+#.
+When you enter this new folder, the whisker tracking data will be in the DLC folder.
+Enter it to find the config.yaml.
+#.
+Copy the name of this directory

 *********************
 7. Train the network